All About Carpet Mold

 Whenever your indoor humidity exceeds 60%, it’s time to get proactive and counter the moisture problem.
 However, the normal humidity range is still quite liberal.
 Anything between 30% and 60% shouldn’t normally pose any problems.

-Purchase the Right Carpet Padding
+Purchase The Right Carpet Padding

 Pick carpet padding for your home that minimizes the risk of mold growth.
 The best paddings are solid while boasting antifungal and anti-microbial properties.
 Make sure that the carpet padding is a rubber slab type.